nathmota/funda-analysis/README.md

 ![Report preview](docs/figures/report_preview.png)

-This project consisted of **collecting**, **processing** and **analyzing** data of the Dutch real estate market, based on property listings available on [Funda](https://www.funda.nl/) website.
+This project consists of **collecting**, **processing** and **analyzing** data of the Dutch real estate market, based on property listings available on [Funda](https://www.funda.nl/) website.
 The ETL pipeline carried out within it made use of Apache Airflow for orchestrating the Python scripts that run its main tasks and the Power BI application for the data analysis.
-However, it's possible to run the Python scripts directly as well, if you don't want to use Apache Airflow.
+However, it's possible to run the scripts directly as well, if you don't want to use Apache Airflow.
 Just skip the 3rd, 4th, and 5th steps.

-- Project Workflow
+- **Project Workflow**
     - Automated Extraction and Cleaning Pipeline using Apache Airflow (DAG) running 3 tasks:
         1. **E**xtract: webscraping_task running the webscraping_script.py - that collect data via Web Scraping using the [Funda Scraper](https://github.com/whchien/funda-scraper) module
         2. **T**ransform: processing_task running the data_processing_script.py - that does cleaning/pre-processing, executed in bite-size chunks, using